sefinek24/Sefinek-Blocklist-Collection/README.md

 Shortly thereafter, the false positive will be automatically removed from the blocklist via [GitHub Actions](.github/workflows/generate-blocklists.yml).
 The blocklists on the primary server (blocklist.sefinek.net) are updated every 24 hours (cron schedule: 0 0,6 * * *).

-### ⏰ I have some free time.
-Can I create a Pull Request and add a false positive to the whitelist?
+### ⏰ Can I create a Pull Request and add a false positive to the whitelist?
 Of course, you can definitely create such a pull request.
 Remember to follow the required syntax!
 You can find it at the very top of the [whitelists/main.txt](whitelists/main.txt) file